NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Aggravating Scratch.md

 **Prerequisites** claw unarmed attack
 * * *
 Your claws carry an irritant that is harmless to you but can be damaging to others.
-Your claw Strikes deal an additional 1d4 persistent poison on a critical hit.
+Your claw Strikes deal an additional 1d4 persistent poison damage on a critical hit.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*